Mosque to visit after covid-19 ends(4): Süleymaniye mosque

 Indeed, while we take the responsibility of sitting at home, there is no better time than to continue our virtual adventures across the globe.
 This is the moment when we take our journey up north, towards the very places whereupon stand the most fascinating and ancient mosques of Europe !

-The graceful design of the mosque was brought to life under the meticulous instruction of the imperial architect Mimar Sinan, the most renowned and talented architect of the royal court at the time.
+The graceful design of the mosque was brought to life under the meticulous instruction of the imperial architect Mimar Sinan.
+This is the most renowned and talented architect of the royal court at the time.

-The Suleymaniye mosque was built as a vast complex which played in parallel the role of a place of prayer, a public bath house, a hospital and medical college, primary and religious school and imaret to provide food for the needy.
-In the Ottoman empire, such a complex around a mosque was called a külliye and almost always included all of the formerly mentioned assets.
+The Suleymaniye mosque was built as a vast complex which played in parallel the role of a place of prayer.
+Also a public bathhouse, a hospital and medical college, primary and religious school and imaret to provide food for the needy.
+In the Ottoman empire, such a complex around a mosque was called a külliye.
+And almost always included all of the formerly mentioned assets.

-The floor scattered with rich Egyptian and Turkish carpets and higher up – beautifully adorned domes and semi-domes with diverse Arabic calligraphies all intertwined in a vivid, spectacular mélange of shimmering cyan, green and ivory white, braided with gold and ruby red patterns.
+The floor scattered with rich Egyptian and Turkish carpets and higher up.
+Beautifully adorned domes and semi-domes with diverse Arabic calligraphies all intertwined in a vivid, spectacular mélange of shimmering cyan, green and ivory white.
+And braided with gold and ruby red patterns.

 In effect, this enchanting sight attracts the attention of numerous tourists and worshippers alike.

-The overall style of the mosque seems quite modern, despite being almost 500 years old and stands out distinctively among the more traditionally designed mosques in Turkey and around the world.
+The overall style of the mosque seems quite modern.
+Despite being almost 500 years old.
+It stands out distinctively among the more traditionally designed mosques in Turkey and around the world.

 If you ultimately decide that Turkey is a must-go, then do yourself the honour of not passing by this chef-d’oeuvre when visiting the Hagia Sophia or the Blue mosque, seeing as the visit of all three is necessary to begin understanding the grandeur of this culture.